pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 the enduring object subclass, or by mentioning a subclass of :class:`~eventsourcing.dcb.domain.InitialDecision` in an event decorator in the ``__init__()`` method.

 Enduring object instances can be created by calling the subclass.
+This will trigger a new "initial decision", that will be used to construct the enduring object instance.
+The "initial decision" can be collected from the enduring object instance by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.
 The examples below show a student and course modelled as enduring objects.
-The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` above, is included in the projection of both enduring objects, setting up the :ref:`group example <Group>` in the next section.
+The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` above, is included in the projection of both enduring objects, in preparation for the :ref:`group example <Group>` in the next section.

 .. code-block:: python